 Collecting customer feedback is a valuable business strategy.
 It means you can find out what customers need from you, prioritise suggestions, and identify development priorities.

 In this article we’ll look at 3 ways you can encourage customers to give you valuable feedback.
-We also show how you can easily manage and prioritise this feedback.

 You probably already receive suggestions from your customers through different support channels, such as social media, email, and your help desk.